moromerx/moromerx/README.md

 ## ⚡ Fun Facts
 * I'm allergic to cats
-* My favourite anime is Attack on Titan (Although Jujutsu Kaisen is catchin up 👀)
+* My fav anime is Attack on Titan (Although Jujutsu Kaisen is catchin up 👀)
 * Dubbed as the 'Embodiment of Optimism'

 <!--